madeiramcqueen/project-1/README.md

 # CAT CONCENTRATION

-## WIREFRAME & ABOUT GAME
+## ABOUT GAME & WIREFRAME
 Game: Concentration

-I'm doing the classic concentration/memory game but it is a cat specific game.
+I'm doing the classic concentration/memory game but it is cat specific.
 Because I love cats, the player will be trying to find matching pairs of cats.
 When they find a pair, they'll be in for a little treat -- they'll hear an audio sound of my cat, Kiki, meowing.
-There might even be a hiss here and there if you don't find a match!
+There might even be a hiss here and there if a match is not found!
+If a player can find all matching cards under the click count limit, then they will win.
+If a player cannot find all matching cards within that click count limit, then they lose.
+If they want to play again, they can click the "Play again" button and give it another try!

 ![wireframe](https://user-images.githubusercontent.com/16273320/195711751-6599be42-e809-497a-aeaf-10589a6c954a.jpg)